PryorET/LiesOfP-ItemIDList/README.md

 ### ⚠️IMPORTANT: Read before proceeding
 - This list is **incomplete**, especially in the Quest Items section which only has base game items.
 - Some category headings have a note below them.
 Make sure to read it before using Item IDs from that category!
+- The Commands and Item IDs are tested in Game **version 1.8.0.0** with Overture DLC and Bonus Content installed.
 ---

 ### ⚙️Note on Commands